tkareine/emacs.d/README.md

 # My Emacs configuration

-It's here so that I can synchronize it across computers I work with.
+It's here so that I can synchronize it to computers I work with.

-I have copied or adapted the contents of some of the files from other people.
+I have copied or adapted some contents from others.
 For small chunks of code, I have embedded the source URL in a comment inside the file.
 When copying has been extensive, I have retained the original copyright in the file.
 Thank you all!

 ## Installation